Could you be an education mental health practitioner?

 Find a course

 *Please note some of the job advertisements may have expired if the closing date for applications has passed.
-Recruitment will open again for courses commencing in September 2019.
+Recruitment will open again in autumn 2019 for courses starting in January 2020.